-Today we present a dialogue between Bryan Ward-Perkins and Peter Heather.
-Ward-Perkins and Heather are colleagues at Oxford University and the authors of The Fall of Rome: And the End of Civilization and The Fall of the Roman Empire: A New History of Rome and the Barbarians, respectively.
-Both books were published this fall and offer new explanations for the fall of the Roman Empire.
-Here is part I of their dialogue, part two is available here.
+As promised, here is ‘part two’ of the dialogue between Bryan Ward-Perkins and Peter Heather, colleagues at Oxford University and the authors of two recent books on the collapse of the Roman Empire; The Fall of Rome: And the End of Civilization and The Fall of the Roman Empire: A New History of Rome and the Barbarians, respectively.
+Today they discuss the consequences of ‘the fall’ on western Europe and why they both decided to write about the fall of Rome at the same time.
+You can read the first part of their discussion by clicking here.

 How important was the fall of the Western Roman Empire, in terms of its consequences for the history of Europe?